NissesSenap/dotfiles/README.md

 ```

 The ansible script will install lots of good tools.
 It will also set ZSH as your default shell.
-Remeber to login and out.
+Remember to login and out.

 ### zsh